 (About NYO) (Sponsors)

-Nearly a hundred athletes from Alaska and Canada are expected to compete in the 2019 Traditional Games in Juneau next month, marking the first time Southeast Alaska has hosted a statewide indigenous sports event.
+Nearly a hundred athletes from Alaska and Canada are expected to compete in the 2019 Traditional Games in Juneau this week, marking the first time Southeast Alaska has hosted a statewide indigenous sports event.

 Sealaska Heritage Institute (SHI) and other sponsors first helped to organize a team in Juneau in 2017, and in 2018, the city was represented at the NYO Games Alaska for the first time in almost 30 years.
 Since then, the number of Juneau students participating in the NYO has nearly doubled.
 An estimated 100 athletes are expected to compete in Juneau’s traditional games—60 from Juneau and 40 from outside the city—compared to 54 athletes last year.